Galois Cohomology for Lubin-Tate $(\varphi_q,\Gamma_{LT})$-modules over Coefficient rings: Galois Cohomology over the Coefficient Ring

 This gives a generalization of Theorem \ref{Main4} over the coefficient rings.
 We can also generalize Theorem \ref{Theorem False Tate} to the case of coefficient rings. \end{remark} By Theorem \ref{Iwasawa cohomology}, we have

 The map

 is called the \emph{dual exponential map}.
 These dual exponential maps occur in the construction of the Coates-Wiles homomorphisms.
 For more details about this dual exponential map, see \cite{SV}.
-We generalize the dual exponential map over the coefficient ring to check if one can extend the Coates-Wiles homomorphisms to Galois representations defined over $R$. \begin{theorem} Let $V\in {\bf Rep}_{R}(G_K)$.
-Then we have the following commutative diagram
+We generalize the dual exponential map over the coefficient ring to check if one can extend the Coates-Wiles homomorphisms to Galois representations defined over $R$. \begin{theorem} Let $V\in {\bf Rep}_{R}(G_K)$. {\C Consider a map of local rings $R\rightarrow\mathcal{O}_L$.
+Then} we have the following commutative diagram